freesewing/freesewing/markdown/dev/tutorials/getting-started-vercel/en.md

 containing a fork of the FreeSewing repository.
 </Note>

+## Why you might want to use Vercel

+There are reasons why you might want your own Vercel account:
+- You can preview your changes:
+  - if you develop on a mobile device or if you do not have access to a computer.
+  - without having to set up and maintain development environments on your own computer.
+  - without having to manually rebuild your development environments each time there is a code change.
+- You can more easily share your work with others.

+However, it is not necessary to have your own Vercel account.
+Because we use Vercel to preview pull requests, if you always submit your work to the main repository then you will be able to share your work without needing to use Vercel yourself.

 ## About repositories, projects, and deployments

 Vercel works through _repositories_, _projects_, and _deployments_.